 The first major area of cost is what we call “soft costs.”
 This includes assessments, planning, budgeting, training, documentation, and audit preparation.

 These costs come from your internal resources or from external consulting.
 Consulting might sound more costly, but if you don’t have your own IT support—or if your current IT support doesn’t have cybersecurity expertise—then consulting could save money in the long run.
 Consider the time-cost of gaining this expertise on your own, as well as the cost of potential mistakes.
-After all, CMMC is a test that requires 100% to pass.

 Getting the Right Help